MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ### Configure Performance logging

-There are other values in the config file that you can update as needed:
+There are other values in the config file `C:\Program Files\On-premises data gateway\Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config` that you can update as needed:

 - **ReportFilePath**: Determines the path where the three log files are stored.
 By default, this path is either *\Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway\Report* or *\Windows\ServiceProfiles\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway\Report*.
 The path depends on the OS version.
 If you use a service account for the gateway other than _PBIEgwService_, replace this part of the path with the service account name.
 - **ReportFileCount**: Determines the number of log files of each kind to retain.
 The default value is 10.